ric9176/richard-and-natasha/content/projects/lisbon/index.md

 ##RSVP

 ####How do I RSVP?
 Will you be sending out formal paper invitations?
 Please see our [RSVP page](/rsvp).
-No paper invitations will be sent aside from the postcard you have received.
+No paper invitations will be sent.

 ####When should I RSVP by?
 Please let us know as soon as possible whether you can attend.